-We usually have self raising flour in the pantry but now that I have found this easy scone recipe I always make sure that I have some cream and lemonade in the house too!
+We usually have self raising flour in the pantry, now I’ll make sure that I have some cream and lemonade available too!

 Since posting this recipe I have had many comments about how wet and sticky the dough is for this recipe.
 So I thought that I would post a tip that I have learnt after making these many times.

 If you don’t want/haven’t got time to work with a very sticky dough start by only add half of the carbonated lemonade/soda pop.
 Mix the ingredients well and then add more lemonade/soda pop as required.
-Making this adjustment to the recipe means that you will get one or two scones less but the quality of the scones is not affected.
+Making this adjustment give you one or two less scones but the quality of the scones is not affected.

 - 3 cups (450g) of self raising flour